cheng-yeh/botnet/README.md

 I modify the last stage with [Combo](http://senseable.mit.edu/community_detection/), which may make the whole system more efficient without lost of performance.

-The development of this project will be suspended until June.

 ## Usage
 ```
 usage: ./botnet <--TotalList <fileName>> <--WindowNumber <window_number>>